luke-clifton/barbly/README.md

 only supported metadata is `href=`, to which you can supply a URL (include the scheme!) or a file that will be opened with the default viewer.

+A line containing only `---` will create a menu separator.

 For example, if you write the following script, and call it disks.sh

     #! /usr/bin/env bash